tndrle/PyLuaTeX/README.md

 * LuaLaTeX
 * Python 3
 * Linux, macOS or Windows

-The automated tests currently use TeX Live 2022 on
-* Ubuntu 20.04 with Python 3.8
-* Ubuntu 22.04 with Python 3.10
-* macOS 11 Big Sur with Python 3.10
-* macOS 12 Monterey with Python 3.10
-* Windows Server 2019 with Python 3.7
-* Windows Server 2022 with Python 3.9

 ## Typesetting Code
 Sometimes, in addition to having Python code executed and the output written to your document, you also want to show the code itself in your document.